 An image of Donald hit by a gust of wind that revealed his hairline showed a prominent incision line on his scalp, which many believe could be linked to previous hair loss procedures.
-Treatments that cause a scar could include a follicular unit transplant, or FUT, although the position of the scar in Donald’s case isn’t typical of this form of hair loss treatment.
-More likely, Donald could have resorted to a scalp reduction, which was a procedure typically performed during the 1980s to treat baldness, alopecia or head burns.
+Treatments that cause a scar could include a follicular unit transplant, or FUT, although the position of the scar in Donald’s case isn’t typical of this form of male hair loss treatment.
+More likely, Donald could have resorted to a scalp reduction, which was a procedure typically performed during the 1980s to treat baldness, alopecia, or head burns.
 This treatment involves taking a section of skin from the scalp, so that skin containing healthy hair follicles can be stretched over the head.
 It is a painful and invasive treatment, with long recovery times.

 How to have a hair transplant and avoid looking like Donald Trump?

-The most common form of hair loss treatment seen today is the FUE hair transplant, and it’s possible that Donald may have undertaken this type of treatment in more recent times.
+The most common form of male hair loss treatment seen today is the FUE hair transplant, and it’s possible that Donald may have undertaken this type of treatment in more recent times.
 Rather than cutting large areas of skin off the head, creating unsightly hair transplant scars, the FUE method involves taking strong, individual, healthy hairs from the back and sides of the head, which aren’t normally affected by hair loss, and transplanting them into areas where thinning or balding has occurred.

 With fewer side effects and complications compared to the older versions of hair transplants, the more modern FUE method would certainly suit someone like Donald Trump who has a busy schedule and can be in and out of the hair transplant clinic on the same day.